Key Points

 Cons of a Consumer Proposal

-- If the majority of your creditors reject the Proposal, you may have to resort to bankruptcy.
+- If the majority of your creditors reject the proposal, you may have to resort to bankruptcy

-- Consumer Proposals typically take four to five years to repay, longer than a standard bankruptcy.
+- Consumer proposals typically take four to five years to repay

-- Defaulting on the Consumer Proposal by falling three months behind in payments bars you from filing another Proposal until the included debts are fully paid.
+- Defaulting on the consumer proposal by falling three months behind in payments bars you from filing another proposal until the included debts are fully paid

-- A Consumer Proposal appears on your credit report and adversely affects your credit score for three years post-completion.
+- A consumer proposal appears on your credit report and adversely affects your credit score for three years post-completion

-- Some financial institutions treat a Proposal on your credit report similarly to a bankruptcy when you’re rebuilding your credit.
+- Some financial institutions treat a proposal on your credit report similarly to a bankruptcy when you’re rebuilding your credit

-- A Consumer Proposal is only viable for those with less than $250,000 in debt (excluding the primary residence mortgage).
+- A consumer proposal is only viable for those with less than $250,000 in debt (excluding the primary residence mortgage)

 Take control of your finances with Harris & Partners